 What is Honeycomb Composite?
 Properties, Application Areas

 The honeycomb structure used in composite manufacturing is formed by joining the cells obtained from the shaping of very thin layers.
-Honeycomb, the Honeycomb, has received the name because these structures are similar to the honeycomb naturally made by honey bees.
+The honeycomb has received the name because these structures are similar to the honeycomb naturally made by honey bees.
 The honeycomb structures are formed by joining the core structure between the upper and lower layers with the help of an adhesive.
 The honeycomb composite structures started to be used in the aviation sector after about 1940 on the aircraft chassis panel.

 What is Honeycomb (Honeycomb) Structure for?